ChicagoITM/LeafDb/README.md

 Step 2: Download, unzip, and run the following script to index the Leaf GUI search feature: LeafDB_Concept_Index.zip

-Step 3: Download, unzip, and run the following script to associate Concept SQL Sets w/ SQL views: LeafDB_Concept_Index.zip
+Step 3: Download, unzip, and run the following script to associate Concept SQL Sets w/ SQL views: LeafDB_ConceptSQLSet.zip

 Note: If you already have an app.ConceptSQLSet table, you may comment out the create table SQL statement.